rarnaout/Covid19-NP-Swab/README.md

 - Rayon is also safe to use

 *(1)* Denier/dtex is a unit of measurement (*grams* per 9,000 *meters*) that the fabric industry uses.
-Denier is American; dtex is European.
+Denier is American; dtex is European; they are the same.
 If the material had a different density from nylon but was of the same diameter, its denier measurement would be different.

 <a name="adhesive"></a>
 ## Adhesive

-Coming soon
+Some materials and adhesives inhibit PCR.
+See the Kodzius and forensicGEM files for details.

+From those files:

+### Safe materials (any red bar above \~50 in Kodzius Fig. 3): (*1*)
+--polypropylene
+--PTFE
+--PDMS
+--SiO2 quartz
+--Pyrex glass
+--Soda-lime glass
+--NOA68

+### Unsafe materials:
+--PMMA
+--Silicon
+--SiO2 5600A
+--ITO glass
+--SU-8
+--NOA61

+### Safe adhesives (from Kodzius Fig. 3 and from forensicGEM document Fig. 1):
+--Wax (Tm 80C)
+--the glue used in Scotch Magic Tape 810
+--the glue used in Scotch Crystal Clear Tape
+--the glue used in Scotch Mailing Tape
+--the glue used in Scotch Storage Freezer Tape
+--the glue used in Scotch Transparent Tape 550
+--the glue used in Sellotape Brown Packaging Tape --the glue used in Applied Biosystems MicroSeal Adhesive Film

+### Unsafe adhesives:
+--Wax (Tm <80C)
+--Epoxy glue
+--Acrylic glue
+--the glue used in Scotch Masking Tape (made in Canada or Taiwan) --the glue used in Scotch Removable Magic Tape 811 --the glue used in Sellotape Diamond Ultra Clear
+--the glue used in Sellotape Invisible Permanent Write-on --the glue used in Sellotape Cellulose Easy-Tear Tape --the glue used in Sellotape Double-Sided Tape
+--the glue used in 3M PostIt notes

+(*1*) Some materials can in principle be used as adhesives, e.g. PDMS

 <a name="contact"></a>